Gameshows

 Wheel of Fortune - 2001

 Wheel of Fortune ran for many years, based off the American Format of the same name, and produced by Scottish Television.
-After having a variety of presenters over the year, and glitzy prizes, it finally finished around 2001, after suffering the 'daily cut down version' treatment.
+After having a variety of presenters over the years, and glitzy prizes, it finally finished around 2001, finishing its days like so many other shows in the 'daytime cut down' slot.

 The Weakest Link - 2001